Day Trips from Palermo

 Coastal towns and Norman heritage

 Cefalù and Monreale are the most popular pair for a day trip from Palermo.
 Cefalù is a fishing port about an hour east, known for its Norman Cathedral and sandy beach.
 Monreale sits just 7 km inland and houses one of the finest examples of Byzantine gold mosaics in the world.
-Two guided products cover this route, starting from €84 and including cathedral entry and air-conditioned transport.
+Two guided products cover this route, among the more affordable options, and include cathedral entry and air-conditioned transport.

 History and culture off the beaten path

 Corleone lies about 60 km south of Palermo in the Sicilian interior.
 The town is known for its anti-mafia museum (Laboratorio della Legalità) and its association with The Godfather.
-One guided walking tour is available from €65, with entry to the museum and a contribution to the Addiopizzo anti-racket organisation included in the price.
+One guided walking tour is available at an affordable rate, with entry to the museum and a contribution to the Addiopizzo anti-racket organisation included.

 Archaeological sites further afield